-For the primary empirical evaluation, we use SCORER across the four MinAtar environments: Asterix, Breakout, Freeway, and SpaceInvaders.
-Learning curves comparing the SCORER-enhanced variants against their respective baselines (DQN, DDQN, DuelingDQN, and DuelingDDQN) are displayed in Figure~\ref{fig:minatar_results}.
-Table~\ref{tab:max_performance} complements these curves by summarizing the maximum average returns achieved.
-For SCORER, we evaluate two principal leader objectives: minimizing the follower's MSBE (``SCORER MSBE'') and minimizing Bellman error variance combined with a representation normalization penalty (``SCORER Var+RN'').
+For the first evaluation, we use SCORER across the MinAtar suite~\citep{young19minatar} through Gymnax~\citep{gymnax2022github}.
+Learning curves comparing the SCORER-enhanced variants against their respective baselines are displayed in Figure~\ref{fig:minatar_results} over Asterix, Breakout, Freeway, and SpaceInvaders.
+Table~\ref{tab:max_performance} complements these curves by summarizing final performance.